Weak and semi normalization in real algebraic geometry: Some topological properties of integral morphisms

+Let $X$ be an algebraic set.
+Then $\Pol(X)$ and $\SO(X)$ are both reduced rings with a finite number of minimal prime ideals that are all real ideals.
+To generalize to an abstract setting, we say that a ring $A$ satisfies the condition \hyp\, if $A$ is reduced with a finite number of minimal primes that are all real ideals.

+Before giving the definition of the central locus of a ring, let us recall that, for a domain $A$ with fraction field $K$, one can see $\Sp_r K$ as the subset of orders of $\Sp_r A$ whose support is $(0)$.
+Likewise, when $A$ is satisfying \hyp\, with total fraction field $K$, one can see $\Sp_r K$ as the subset of orders of $\Sp_r A$ whose support is a minimal prime ideal of $A$.

-\begin{defn} Let $A$ be a domain with fraction field $K$.
+\begin{defn} Let $A$ be a ring satisfying \hyp\, with total ring of fractions $K$.
 We define the central locus of $A$, denoted by $\Cent A$, to be the set of all points in $\Sp_r A$ which belong to the closure of $\Sp_r K$.
+We say that $A$ is a central ring if $\Cent A=\Sp_r A$.
 We denote by $\RCent A$ the subset of $\RSp A$ given by all supports of points in $\Cent A$. \end{defn}

-In the geometric setting, one has already defined the notion of a central algebraic set (Definition \ref{centrale}).